Lords of the Congregation: Confederate Lords and Mary, Queen of Scots

-The Scottish lords who opposed Mary, Queen of Scots, in 1567 after she married the Earl of Bothwell are known as the Confederate Lords.
-On 1 May, when Bothwell had taken Mary to Dunbar Castle, a "Bond for the Queen's Safety" was signed at Stirling Castle by the Earls of Atholl, Argyll, Mar, Morton, Sir John Graham, and William Murray of Tullibardine.
+The Scottish lords who opposed Mary, Queen of Scots, in 1567 when she was abducted by the Earl of Bothwell and then married him are known as the Confederate Lords.
+She had been to Stirling Castle and was taken to Dunbar Castle by Bothwell.
+On 1 May 1567, a "Bond for the Queen's Safety" was signed at Stirling by the Earls of Atholl, Argyll, Mar, Morton, Sir John Graham, and William Murray of Tullibardine.
 Some of these had previously signed the Ainslie Tavern Bond in support of Bothwell of marrying the queen.
+The wedding was held at Holyrood Palace on 15 May.
 Another band made after the wedding attracted more supporters to this group, and made an offer to Bothwell's ally James Balfour to surrender Edinburgh Castle to them.

+The Earl of Morton, Lord Home, and the Earl of Mar met at Liberton Kirk on 10 June 1567.
+The next day the Lords entered Edinburgh and laid siege to Borthwick Castle south of the city.
 Mary and Bothell were defeated by the Confederate Lords at the battle of Carberry Hill.
 After Mary escaped from Lochleven Castle, she was again defeated by the Confederate Lords at the battle of Langside.
 The personnel of Mary's following, the Congregation, and the Confederate Lords were explored by Gordon Donaldson in his All the Queen's men: Power and Politics in Mary Stewart's Scotland (1983).

+The Confederate Lords issued three key proclamations responding to the crises of June 1567, which were printed in Edinburgh by Robert Lekprevik as single sided broadsides or broadsheets suitable for public display.
+The first, declaring martial law, was printed on 11 June when the Lords entered Edinburgh and laid siege to Borthwick Castle.
+The second, on 12 June, condemned the Earl of Bothwell.
+The third, published on 26 June, called for the capture of Bothwell after the battle of Carberry Hill.
+The texts of these proclamations was also copied into the register of the Privy Council of Scotland.